ACosmosDarkly/acosmosdarkly.github.io/_posts/2025-05-02-omscs50pctreview.md

 title: 'OMSCS at the Halfway Point: Thoughts Thus Far'
 date: 2025-05-02
 permalink: /posts/2025/05/omscs50pctreview/
-except: "I'm just over halfway done with OMSCS.
+excerpt: "I'm just over halfway done with OMSCS.
 Here are my thoughts on the program and courses so far."
 ---

 ## Overview